- iMessage: firstname.lastname@example.org

 I am a Certified Wireless Network Expert, holding certificate #273.
 I am also an Ekahau Certified Survey Engineer (Design) (#35), An Aruba Certified Mobility Associate, Aruba Certified Switching Associate, and Aruba Certified Design Professional, as well as holding certifications in design and troubleshooting on the AirMagnet and IBWave Wi-Fi design platforms.

 By night, I am Husband and Dad, with an unhealthy appreciation for board and card games and tinkering with electronics.

 As you may have guessed from that last bit, I was born and raised in Canada (it’s like a whole different country up there!), but have dual citizenship, and I came to the US in 1993 to join the Air Force and serve my other country.

-For fun, I am a practitioner (with a major emphasis on practice, and have mostly retired from it for physical reasons) of WT-style (Olympic) Taekwondo, and earned my 1st Dan black belt.
+For fun, I am a practitioner (with a major emphasis on practice, and have retired from it for physical reasons) of WT-style (Olympic) Taekwondo, and earned my 1st Dan black belt.
 Much like my CWNE, it was a big hairy ambitious multi-year goal that culminates in only the beginning of the journey.

 I am also an unrepentant aviation geek and have a fascination with aircraft rivaled only by Sheldon Cooper’s fascination for trains (I think trains are pretty neat too!).